🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 Avoid giving it to young shoots (too strong) or to plants that like calcareous soils.

-Zero-waste gardening is just a cup away.
-Once a week, give your plants a little "long coffee" (very long!), and they'll thank you for it.
+Zero-Waste gardening is within reach.
+Once a week, offer your plants a small "long coffee" (very long!), they will thank you for it.

 4 comments